-We have been busy since the beginning of year 2019 with a few family emergencies.
+We have been busy since the beginning of the year 2019 with a few family emergencies.
 Spring break was a great opportunity to get away for a family climbing road trip.
 In the past years, our kids’ climbing coaches organized a climbing trip during spring break.
 They planned a trip to Horsepen 40 this year.

 Horsepen 40 is a great place.
 Unfortunately, it has only bouldering.
 My husband and I enjoy climbing with ropes a lot more.
 Although I do enjoy occasional bouldering, I still prefer top rope or lead sport climbing.
-Lucky us, my son’s coach wanted to expose the team kids to outdoor rope climbing.
+Luckily, my son’s coach wanted to expose the team kids to outdoor rope climbing.
 Most of our outdoor trips in the past were primarily bouldering.
 He shared with us about Sand Rock.
 It is about 43.6 miles away from Horsepen 40 and has sport climbing.
 So it was another promising adventure.

 History of Sand Rock Alabama

 I looked up more information about Sand Rock Alabama climbing before and after our trip.
-I found a little of history and great information at https://www.mountainproject.com/area/105905184/sand-rock and Dixie Cragger’s Atlas.
+I found a little of the history and great information at https://www.mountainproject.com/area/105905184/sand-rock and Dixie Cragger’s Atlas.
 Sand Rock is known by local people as “Little Rock City” or by climbers as “Sand Rock”.
 Sand Rock is located in Leesburg, Alabama.
 It is in Cherokee Rock Village County.
 If you type in “Cherokee Rock Village” in the GPS, it will take you directly to Sand Rock Park.
 The address is 2000 County Road 70, Leesburg, AL 35983, email@example.com, (256) 523-3799.
 Here is their website:

 What I really like about Sand Rock is that I did not have to hike very far to the climbing area.
 The walk is about 100 feet from my car.
-I can totally appreciate the convenient.
+I can totally appreciate the convenience.
 It is a great destination for climbers at different skill levels.
 There are easy top rope routes, fun challenging sport or trad routes, and a great place for easy trad routes as well.
-They also have plethora of good bouldering problems.
+They also have a plethora of good bouldering problems.

 The Cherokee County Parks and Recreation Board did an amazing job restoring and maintaining Sand Rock.
 I was quite impressed with how clean the site was when I visited.
 The park served many groups and people in the community and visitors like myself.
 It was great to see everyone having a fun time.